John Boyle (artist)

-John Boyle RCA (born 23 September 1941) is a Canadian painter known for his use of subjects drawn from his own specific life experience and from Canadian history.
+John B. Boyle RCA (born 23 September 1941) is a Canadian painter known for his use of subjects drawn from his own specific life experience and from Canadian history.
 He was a part of the London Regional art movement.
+The National Gallery of Canada considers Boyle's paintings are "firmly within the realm of the Canadian response to the 1960s-era Pop phenomenon.

 Biography

 Boyle lived most of his life in London, Ontario.
 He was educated at the Ontario Teachers’ College in London, as well as the University of Western Ontario, and is self-taught as a painter.
 He taught elementary school in St. Catharines, Ontario, between 1962 and 1968.
 In 1974, he moved with his family to a converted church in Elsinore, Ontario (a small community near Owen Sound), where he had his home and studio until 2002, when he moved to Peterborough, Ontario.

 Boyle began to paint in 1960 and was confirmed in his decision to become a painter by seeing a show circulated by the Stedelijk Museum in Amsterdam of Vincent van Gogh at the Detroit Institute of Arts, in 1962.
 He learned how to paint from a how-to-paint book.
 In 1964, the year he met Jack Chambers and Greg Curnoe, he began to exhibit.
 In 1966, controversy arose at Museum London over Boyle's exhibited piece in the 27th Annual Juried Western Ontario Exhibition, Seated Nude (now in Museum London, London, Ontario).

 In 1968, he gave up teaching and became a full-time artist.
 His work came to favorable critical notice in the show, Heart of London, curated by Pierre Theberge for the National Gallery of Canada, 1968.
 The Heart of London exhibition, which featured other local artists including Jack Chambers, Greg Curnoe, and Murray Favro, brought the London Regionalism art movement to national attention.
 A 1978 article in the Montreal Gazette described Boyle as "one of that influential handful of Southwestern Ontario artists which includes Greg Curnoe and Jack Chambers... whose work is characterized by their profound attachment to their local – and by extension – Canadian environment."